mykle1/MMM-Events/README.md

         module: 'MMM-Events',
         position: 'top_left',
         config: {
             city: "New York",	               // Your City
 			eventType: "music",		           // Choose from Events List below
 			mode: "noFrame",                   // "Frame" or "noFrame" (around picture)
 			apikey: "Your FREE API Key Goes Here",
 			rotateInterval: 5 * 60 * 1000,     // New Event Appears every 5 minutes
 			useHeader: false,	               // Set to true if you want a header
 			header: "",
-			MaxWidth: "100%",
+			MaxWidth: "197px",                 // adjust to your liking.
+Default 197px
-			animationSpeed: 3000,   // Event fades in and out
+			animationSpeed: 3000,              // Event fades in and out }
-        }
     },